 How sensitive are your teeth normally?
 If you already wince at cold drinks, take-home at a lower strength is usually more comfortable.

 Do you want ongoing touch-ups?
 Custom trays are useful for life — you only need to buy refill gel every 6–12 months.
-In-chair alone doesn't give you that option unless you add trays.
+In-chair alone doesn't give you that option unless you add trays or come back for a short top-up.

 What's your budget?
 Take-home alone is the lowest professional-grade option.
 A combined package costs more upfront but tends to give the most durable result.

 Whitening is not permanent.
 Colour gradually returns as teeth re-absorb pigment from food and drink.
-Most people notice shade drift within 6–12 months, faster in heavy coffee, tea, red wine, or tobacco users.
+Clinical studies on in-chair whitening consistently show some shade rebound starting within days of treatment, with most patients noticing visible drift between 6 and 12 months — faster in heavy coffee, tea, red wine, or tobacco users.

-Rinsing with water after staining drinks and using a straw for iced coffee both help, though they won't prevent staining entirely.
+Whichever route you choose, rinsing with water after staining drinks and using a straw for iced coffee both help slow the drift between top-ups, though they won't prevent staining entirely.

 Teeth whitening at Lumi Dental

 Lumi Dental is a modern clinic in Melrose Park Central, serving patients from Melrose Park, Meadowbank, Ryde, Ermington, West Ryde, and Denistone.
-We offer both in-chair whitening and custom take-home trays, and we'll recommend whichever fits your teeth, your sensitivity history, and your timeline rather than a one-size system.
+We offer in-chair whitening, custom take-home trays, and short in-chair top-ups bundled with a routine clean — and we'll recommend whichever fits your teeth, your sensitivity history, and your timeline rather than a one-size system.

 A whitening consult includes a short oral health check to rule out decay or gum inflammation that would make whitening uncomfortable or unsafe, a shade assessment, and a clear written quote before anything proceeds.